pkande/xs2a/doc/SPI_Developer_Guide.md

         * **contextdata**, **Payment** (payment to be cancelled) and **aspspConsentData**

-   * **cancelPaymentWithoutSca**: to be use by cancelling payment without performing SCA.
+   * **cancelPaymentWithoutSca**: to be used by cancelling payment without performing SCA.
 This method returns a positive or negative response as part of spiRestponse.
    It contains the following data:
       * **contextdata**, **Payment** (payment to be cancelled) and **aspspConsentData**